AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 >[!IMPORTANT]
 >
->The [!DNL HTTP] destination in Platform is currently in beta.
+>The [!DNL HTTP] API destination in Platform is currently in beta.
 The documentation and the functionality are subject to change.

 ## Overview {#overview}